 I was six years old when the book Born Free was published.
 Though just a beginner reader, I worked my way through the book, enthralled by the images of Joy Adamson and the lioness Elsa.
 You can imagine my thrill when Born Free, the award winning movie was released.
-Images of Kenya imprinted on my young mind and my desire to go on an East African safari became a lifelong dream.
+Images of Kenya imprinted on my young mind and my desire to go on safari in East Africa became a lifelong dream.

 This post includes affiliate links.
 We may earn a small commission at no additional expense to you if you purchase something or take an action on one of these links.
 This is how we are able to run this website.
 DISCLOSURE

 You know how people say they caught the ‘travel bug’?
 Well, beware the ‘safari bug’!
 Once you’ve spent time in Africa you will want to go back again and again.
 We enjoyed a spectacular Southern Africa safari several years ago, with a week in Cape Town and the winelands, and 10 days on safari in Botswana and South Africa.
-But we were drawn back to Africa, and justified another trip by noting that the reserves in South Africa differ greatly from the enormous fabled parks of East Africa – the Serengeti National Park in Tanzania and the Masai Mara National Reserve in Kenya.
+But Africa called us back, and we justified the trip by noting that the reserves in South Africa differ greatly from the enormous fabled parks of East Africa – the Serengeti National Park in Tanzania and the Masai Mara National Reserve in Kenya.

-The Serengeti is possibly the most well known of the African parks and was among the first designated UNESCO world heritage sites.
-It is located in Northern Tanzania and consists of 5700 mi² (14,763 km2) of extensive grasslands, and savanna.
+The Serengeti is possibly the most well-known of the African parks and was among the first designated UNESCO world heritage sites.
+It is located in Northern Tanzania and consists of 5700 mi² (14,763 km2) of extensive grasslands, and acacia woodland savanna.
 Kenya’s Masai Mara (583 mi²) extends this protected ecosystem to the north, with grasslands giving way to undulating hills in the Mara.
 These two reserves are home of the world’s greatest wildlife spectacle, the Great Migration.
 Millions of wildebeest and zebras circle endlessly over 1200 miles seeking water and fresh grazing lands.
-This moving ‘buffet’ supports one of the largest predator populations in Africa – with lions, cheetahs, leopards, crocodiles, etc. all easily viewed in the wide open expanses of the parks.
+This moving ‘buffet’ supports one of the largest predator populations in Africa – with lions, cheetahs, leopards, crocodiles, etc. all easily viewed in the wide-open expanses of the parks.

 The name Serengeti comes from the Maasai word 'siringet' which means "the place where the land runs on forever."
 These parks were originally the land of the Maasai people who were forcibly removed from the reserve in 1959.
 Communities of Maasai continue to live in traditional village in both Southern Kenya and Northern and Central Tanzania.